 “Ultimately, you want to be understood, found by your customers through any channel and be well-positioned to take advantage of future features from Google and other structured data consumers like Amazon, Facebook, Microsoft, and AI Chatbots.”

 Schema markup will be foundational as a new marketing data layer to ensure your content is understood, not just in B2B search or tech companies, but also in local search.
-Bright Local mentioned schema markup as part of their 20 predictions for 2020, and Neil Patel said his number one tip for content marketing was to adopt structured data.
+Bright Local mentioned schema markup as part of their 20 predictions for 2020.

 BERT & Schema Markup